ramonhagenaars/jsons/README.rst

 +++++
 - Feature: Added the ability to validate instances right after loading.
 - Feature: Enhanced typing for the loader functions.
+- Feature: Added the ability to use multiple threads with deserializing lists.
 - Change: ``None`` can now be loaded with the right type hints, even in strict-mode.

 0.8.9